software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > "Let's start from the basics.
 We need a simple web application which allows user to add a reading recommendation and list the added reading recommendations.
 >
-> When the user opens the application on browser, there should be page where the added reading recommendations are listed.
+> When the user opens the application on a web browser, there should be page where the added reading recommendations are listed.
 There should also be a link that says "Add a reading recommendation" which takes the user to another page, where they can add a reading recommendation using a form.
 >
-> For now, it is enough that the reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
+> For now, it is enough that a reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
 Each of these should have field on the form and they should be displayed on the list.
 >
 > It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or the description.
 The reading recommendation list should have an "Edit" link next to each reading recommendation.
 The link should take the user to an edit form, where they can edit all the added information."
 >